-American breakfast daily, 5 lunches, 5 dinners including a Peking Duck welcome dinner in Beijing and a farewell dinner in Shanghai
+American breakfast daily, 5 lunches, 4 dinners including a Peking Duck welcome dinner in Beijing and a farewell dinner in Shanghai

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to China!
 Hotel rooms are available for mid-afternoon check-in.

 Your full-day sightseeing starts with a visit to TIAN’ANMEN SQUARE, the largest public square in the world.
 Next, explore the FORBIDDEN CITY, a UNESCO World Heritage Site and the largest palace complex in the world.
 Once the home of China’s great emperors, today it showcases ancient Chinese architecture, landscaped gardens, and displays of rare art and artifacts.
 Enjoy lunch in a local restaurant, followed by free time to explore on your own.
 Tonight, you may choose to attend a performance of the Peking Opera, a traditional form of Chinese theater or attend the Legend of Kung Fu Show, with a fusion of kung fu, dance, and acrobatics.

-Day 4 Beijing–Xi’an
+Day 4 BEIJING–XI’AN

-Day 5 Xi’an
+Day 5 XI’AN

 One of the largest and wealthiest cities in the world when China dominated the silk trade, Xi’an today is an archaeological treasure trove.
 Sightseeing begins with the enormous tomb of China’s first emperor, Qin Shi Huangdi, accidentally discovered by local farmers in 1974.
 Marvel at the legion of TERRACOTTA WARRIORS that has been guarding the burial site for 2,000 years.
 During lunch, enjoy a NOODLE-MAKING DEMONSTRATION by a master chef and learn how Chinese noodles are made by hand.
 Next, visit the DAYAN PAGODA, built in 652 AD.
 This evening, attend the “Tang Dynasty” DINNER SHOW, featuring a colorful assemblage of classical performances.

-Day 6 Xi’an–Guilin
+Day 6 XI’AN–GUILIN

 Today, fly to Guilin, one of China’s most beautiful areas.
-Tonight you may choose to join our optional trip to see trained cormorants dive for fish, the traditional Lijiang fishing method.
+Tonight, you may choose to join our optional trip to see trained cormorants dive for fish, the traditional Lijiang fishing method.

-Day 7 Guilin
+Day 7 GUILIN

-Day 8 Guilin–Shanghai
+Day 8 GUILIN–SHANGHAI

-Day 9 Shanghai
+Day 9 SHANGHAI

-Day 10 Shanghai
+Day 10 SHANGHAI

-Day 11 Shanghai–Hong Kong
+Day 11 SHANGHAI–HONG KONG

-Day 12 Hong Kong
+Day 12 HONG KONG

-Day 13 Hong Kong
+Day 13 HONG KONG

-Day 14 Hong Kong
+Day 14 HONG KONG

 Your tour ends with breakfast this morning.